 Emraan Hashmi Starrer Cheat India Is Now Titled 'Why Cheat India'

-Emraan Hashmi starrer Cheat India has officially changed its name Why Cheat India as the CBFC objected to the title of the film.
+Emraan Hashmi starrer Cheat India's title has officially been changed to Why Cheat India as the CBFC objected to the title of the film.
 The Examining Committee watched the movie and said that the title of the film is a point of discomfort and is controversial and misleading when seen in the context of the film.

 A source opened up to Mumbai Mirror by saying, "They argued that the film with the title has been in the public domain since the last two years, and was playing the trailer and promos for a long time, but the EC was firm and referred it to the Revising Committee which watched the film on Saturday and echoed the sentiments of the EC."